 The perfect profile for a career at Barclays

 Barclays: Educationally ambivalent - seems to hire from a broad range of universities.
 Not big on the CFA

-As a major UK bank, you might think that Barclays would hire a lot of people from elite UK universities like Oxford and Cambridge and the London School of Economics.
-Actually, this doesn't seem the case – or at least not to the extent you might expect.
-Similarly, comparatively few Barclays CVs mention U.S. Ivy League Universities.
+As a major UK bank, you might think that Barclays would hire a lot of people from elite UK universities like Oxford and Cambridge, Imperial or the London School of Economics.
+Actually, this doesn't seem the case.

-- Only 6% were from Oxford or Cambridge or the London School of Economics (versus 9% at Goldman Sachs)
+- Only 6.9% were from Oxford or Cambridge, Imperial or the London School of Economics (versus 10% at Goldman Sachs)

 The perfect profile for a career at Deutsche Bank

-Deutsche Bank: Highly educated Germans and Hindi speakers with a thing for sport
+Deutsche Bank: Some highly educated Germans and Hindi speakers with a thing for sport

 Entirely predictably, our database suggests that Deutsche Bank likes to employ Germans.
 Surprisingly, however, it doesn't like to hire that many Germans. - The most common language spoken at Deutsche Bank is English.
 Along with Barclays (and - surprisingly - Bank of America) Deutsche Bank hires comparatively few CFAs.